bobbyiliev/101-linux-commands-ebook/ebook/en/content/043-the-clear-command.md

 # The `clear` command

-In linux, clear command is used to clear terminal screen.
+In linux, the `clear` command is used to clear terminal screen.

 ## Example

 ```bash
 $ clear
 ```

 ## Before:

 ```bash